Let's tour a few neighbors' homes to see how they style their Cat's Meows.

 (The following thirteen examples are "real-life photos" entered into a #catsmeowpostapalooza Facebook and Instagram Bragging Rights Event)

-As a child, my parents, sister and I always went to Ocean City, Maryland.
+As a child, my parents, sister, and I always went to Ocean City, Maryland.
 As a teenager with a friend and her family, I also went to Fenwick Island, Delaware.
-As an adult, because my parents moved to the Rehoboth Beach, Delaware, that location became my vacation place with my husband.
+As an adult, because my parents moved to Rehoboth Beach, Delaware, that location became my vacation place with my husband.
 I have purchased many Cat’s Meow items for those areas and on two (2) ledges at the landing leading upstairs, I display all of them.
 I created a boardwalk with sand underneath and have accessorized all with seagulls and parking meters.
 At Christmas, I embellish the whole thing with lamp post lights and strands of miniature colored lights on the boardwalk.
 As my mother passed away at Beebe Hospital in Lewes, DE, I also purchased the Cat’s Meow Beebe Hospital and it is also displayed on the ledge. ~Caryl Z.

 Amanda P. shows off her Cat's Meows in a unique shadowbox hung in an alcove in her home.

 Elaine B. stacked 2 Ladder Shelves on the wall, then filled them with her favorite Cat's Meows.

 Jennifer W. adds Cat's Meows into her themed settings around her home.
 She's added a Purrsonalized Dog House and custom-made Greyhound keepsake to her Greyhound ledge.
 And our Fingerlakes Map fits right in with Jennifer's wine memorabilia.

 Karen S. found the purrfect ledge in her home to perch her Cat's Meows.
 The white wall really brings focus to her keepsakes.
 A glance up as she walks through the doorway brings back memories of trips she's taken over the years.